Table of contents:

 For the purposes of the “Let’s Go!”
 Field Trip Fund, a “youth-serving organization” is considered an out-of-school program or organization that serves youth or young adults (birth to 24 years).
-Youth-serving organizations must specifically serve a low-income community with 70% FRPM or greater (60% or greater in Santa Clara County).
+Youth-serving organizations must specifically serve a low-income community with 70% FRPM or greater.

 How do I reserve a bus?

 Check first with your school district to see if district buses are available.
 If your district does not have buses and you do not have access to buses from another district, please use the transportation service with the lowest cost.
-We recommend First Student or Michael’s Transportation, but there may be other good alternatives in different areas.
-NOTE: The Environmental Volunteers does not directly coordinate bus reservations; that’s the responsibility of the school or teachers.
+We recommend First Student, or Durham School Services, but there may be other good alternatives in different areas.
+The Environmental Volunteers does not directly coordinate bus reservations.

-To receive reimbursement, please send a copy of the official bus invoice and completed Reimbursement Form to Bus@environmentalvolunteers.org.
-Invoices must be the actual invoice from the transportation provider (school district or private charter company).
-Please note that reimbursement checks to individuals are strongly discouraged, and can only be provided if reimbursement request is accompanied by a signed Admin letter on school letterhead.
+The “Let’s Go!”
+Field Trip Fund grant program is a reimbursement-based program.
+To receive reimbursement, after your field trip has been completed, please send a copy of the official bus invoice and the completed Reimbursement Form that you received from us to Bus@environmentalvolunteers.org.
+Invoices must be the actual invoice from the transportation provider (school district or private charter company); handwritten copies are not acceptable.
+Please note that reimbursement checks to individuals are strongly discouraged, and can only be provided if the reimbursement request is accompanied by a signed Admin letter on school letterhead.
 Reimbursement checks will be sent to the address designated on the submitted Reimbursement Form.